-To exit SCSISelect press Esc.
-A message prompts you to exit (if you changed any host adapter settings, you are prompted to save the changes before you exit).
+To exit SCSISelect, press Esc until a message prompts you to exit (if you changed any host adapter settings, you are prompted to save the changes before you exit).
 At the prompt, select Yes to exit, then press any key to reboot the computer.
-Any changes you made in SCSISelect take effect after the computer reboots.
+Any changes you made in SCSISelect take effect after the computer boots.